-Fruitcake Cookies, a delicious Christmas Cookie, filled with chopped nuts, candied fruit and chocolate chips with a subtle Rum flavouring.
+These Fruitcake Cookies, make the perfect Christmas Cookie, filled with chopped nuts, candied fruit and chocolate chips together with a subtle Rum flavouring.
+They make a delicious addition to your Holiday Cookie plate!

 Well since today is November first I figured it was ok to start sharing Christmas Cookies!
 I love making them and eating them.
 And so does the rest of my family and friends.